suyashkumar/bike/README.md

 - [x] Build initial circuit and microcontroller firmware to capture data, validate that rotations show up properly
 - [ ] Write firmware to capture data from a workout
 - [ ] Display current stats (distance, speed, duration) on a OLED display on device.
-- [ ] Dump the data to an SD card or push it to a cloud server.
+- [ ] Dump the data as CSVs to an SD card?
+- [ ] Push data to a server (maybe on a local network)?
+Bluetooth serial to an app?
 - [ ] ... more to come.

 ## Hardware